CloudChi/FX-Framework/Full Doc draft.md

 ## Script Prefixes
-- sub
+- sub (subscript)
   - Any script that **must** be called by another script
-    - In the following Module Types
+    - In the following subfolder Types
       - Public
       - Protected
       - Private
+      - Config
   - Passes errors
   - Doesn't handle/display errors
-- dep
+- dep (dependencies)
-- btn
+- btn (button)
   - Called by buttons on layouts
   - Doesn't pass errors
   - Handles/Diplays errors
-- trg
+- trg (trigger)
   - Called by triggers on layouts
   - Doesn't pass errors
   - Handles/Diplays errors
-- cfg???
+- dpr ???
+  - scripts in the Deprecated folder
+    - should *not* be called by any scripts

 ## Subfolder types (in Regular Modules):